rehypejs/rehype-sanitize/readme.md

 <script type="module">console.log(current)</script>
 ```

-When you run this code locally, open the generated `output.html`, you can
+When you run this code locally and open the generated `output.html`, you can
 observe that the links at the bottom work, but also that the `<h1>` element
 is printed to the console (the clobbering).

-`rehype-sanitize` solved the clobbering by prefixing every `id` and `name`
+`rehype-sanitize` solves the clobbering by prefixing every `id` and `name`
 attribute with `'user-content-'`.
 Changing `example.js`: